 The multifactor authentication market is expected to grow at a rate of 17.0 percent per year over the forecast period.
 Compliance and policies requiring self-generated passwords and one-time password (OTP) tokens for internet banking are potential growth drivers for multifactor authentication applications.
 In addition, the integration of physical and logical security, such as the use of traditional passwords in conjunction with newer technologies such as biometrics and smart cards, is anticipated to increase the segment's adoption.

-On the basis of deployment, the market is categorized as cloud, hybrid, and on-premise.
+The market is categorized as cloud, hybrid, and on-premise.
 Large businesses are saving money due to automated user provisioning and enhanced auditing and compliance of their entire portfolio of Software as a Service (SaaS) applications, such as Yammer, WebEx, Google Apps, and Box.net.
 By 2025, however, the segment will likely lose market share to the other two segments.

 Over the forecast period, the cloud segment is expected to experience tremendous growth.
 One of the primary contributors to the segment's growth is the increasing adoption of the cloud model by various organizations due to its cost-effectiveness and economies of scale.
 A growing number of IT, sales, and business functions are migrating to the cloud in order to take advantage of its benefits.
 With no deployment of software or hardware, cloud-based IAM services and products offer a variety of advantages, including simplified management and lower costs.

-On the basis of end-use, the market for identity and access management is segmented as follows: BFSI, telecom and IT, energy, oil and gas, education, public sector and utilities, healthcare, and manufacturing.
+The market for identity and access management is segmented as follows: BFSI, telecom and IT, energy, oil and gas, education, public sector and utilities, healthcare, and manufacturing.
 Defense, logistics, and home safety and security are additional applications.

 Multiple regulatory reforms and stringent government regulations are prompting businesses and organizations to assess their internal control infrastructure.
 For instance, under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), healthcare organizations are required to ensure the portability of healthcare coverage and the confidentiality of patient records.
 It mandates that organizations train their employees to effectively adhere to privacy measures, appoint a single individual within the organization to oversee HIPPA compliance and implementation, and take extensive steps to limit the disclosure of patient information, including securing electronic access to patient records.